krayoola/middle-earth/README.md

 - Separation of mono this repo on a 3 different repositories to have a parallel development.

-- Enrich unit tests for both services.
+- Enrich unit tests with more assertions and cases for both services.

 - Enhance test using property-based testing libraries such as ScalaCheck etc.

 - Create a black box/functional testing.

-- Give some more love on the Mordor code base.
+- Give some love on the Mordor code base.

 - Create a web app (probably built on react/vue:type-script) for better stream response representation.

+- add logging libraries such as log4cats etc

+- Apply Authentication and Authentication Layer on both Gondor and Mordor Services

+  - TLS
+  - Session based/Cookie based

 ## Demo